-Mosquito larvae are aquatic, meaning every species of mosquito lay their eggs in water.
+Mosquito larvae are aquatic, meaning every species of mosquito lays its eggs in water.
 Although preferred nesting water sources differ among mosquito species, a good start to a mosquito control program begins with eliminating potential breeding sites around your home.
-You should know, a mosquito can develop from egg to adult in just a thimble-full of water….meaning it doesn’t take much water build up to attract them.
+You should know a mosquito can develop from egg to adult in just a thimble-full of water….meaning it doesn’t take much water build up to attract them.
 This image and the following action list include the first steps a homeowner can take to remove potential breeding sites.

-Scan the yard for items that may hold water.
-See image for examples
+- Scan the yard for items that may hold water.

 - Clean out gutters and check for correct drainage.